Kintsugi logo

 • Percentage-Based Calculation: The simplest method.
 Multiply the pre-tax price by the sales tax rate.
 For example, if the price is $100 and the tax rate is 7%, the sales tax is $7 ($100 × 0.07).

-• Reverse Sales Tax Calculation: To find the pre-tax price when you only know the total price including tax, use the formula Pre-Tax Price = Total Price / (1 + Sales Tax Rate).
-This is helpful when you need to separate the tax from an all-inclusive price.
+• Reverse Sales Tax Calculation: To find the pre-tax price when you only know the total price, including tax, use the formula Pre-Tax Price = Total Price / (1 + Sales Tax Rate).
+This is helpful when separating the tax from an all-inclusive price.

 Examples: